briankeegan/present-recollection-rails-api/README.md

 ## General Strategy
 Build API for gifts
  - Gonna use scaffold, and check work.
- - Check migrations and scema
+ - Check migrations and schema
  - check all routes work
- - Migrate in testing enviorment.
+ - Migrate in testing environment.
  - When ready heroku
  - The challenge will be requiring authentication from user Build front